-I am a PhD student in the Integrative Anatomy program at the University of Missouri School of Medicine, Columbia, MO.
+I am a PhD Candidate in the Integrative Anatomy program at the University of Missouri School of Medicine, Columbia, MO.

 I am interested in the functional morphology of the hip and pelvis in humans, primates, and early hominins, especially as it relates to understanding locomotor and ecological diversity in fossil hominins.